 The document requires our supply partners to provide statements and evidence that include:

-- The percentage of contract staff receiving Foundation living hourly wage rate or higher excluding apprentices in the period.
+- The percentage of contract staff receiving real living wage rate or higher excluding apprentices in the period.

 - Current plans policies or programmes to reduce carbon emissions.

 - Current plans policies or programmes to procure renewable energy

 - Measurement and management of energy consumption including how this aligns with Landsec ISO 50001 standards, Environmental, energy and metering polices.